Brackets-Themes/brackets-themes.github.io/README.md

 1. File :arrow_right: Extension manager…
 2. Click the tab called "Available"
-3. Type "Earth Theme" in the top right search bar
+3. Type (the name of the theme you want) in the top right search bar
 4. Click "Install".
 5. Click Close on the pop up
 6. Click Close on the extension manager
 7. View :arrow_right: Themes…
-8. Current Theme change to Earth Theme
+8. Current Theme change to the theme you installed.
 10. Click Done

 ### Troubleshooting